Satyam scandal: Initial confession and investigation

 On 7 January 2009, the chairman of Satyam, Byrraju Ramalinga Raju, resigned, confessing that he had manipulated the accounts of Rs 7,000 crore in several forms.
 The global corporate community was said to be shocked and scandalised.

-In February 2009, the CBI took over the case and filed three partial charge sheets (dated 7 April 2009, 24 November 2009, and 7 January 2010), over the course of the year.
+In February 2010, the CBI took over the case and filed three partial charge sheets (dated 7 April 2009, 24 November 2009, and 7 January 2010), over the course of the year.
 All charges arising from the discovery phase were later merged into a single charge sheet.

 On 10 April 2015, Byrraju Ramalinga Raju was convicted with 10 other members.

 Role of Auditors

 PricewaterhouseCoopers affiliates served as independent auditors of Satyam Computer Services when the report of scandal in the account books of Satyam Computer Services broke.
-The Indian arm of PwC was fined $6 million by the SEC (US Securities and Exchange Commission) for not following the code of conduct and auditing standards in the performance of its duties related to the auditing of the accounts of Satyam Computer Services.
+The Indian arm of PwC was fined $6 million by the US SEC (US Securities and Exchange Commission) for not following the code of conduct and auditing standards in the performance of its duties related to the auditing of the accounts of Satyam Computer Services.
 In 2018, SEBI (Securities and Exchange Board of India) barred Price Waterhouse from auditing any listed company in India for 2 years, saying that the firm was complicit with the main perpetrators of the Satyam fraud and did not comply with auditing standards.
 SEBI also ordered disgorgement of over Rs 13 crore wrongful gains from the firm and 2 partners.
 PwC announced their intent to get a stay order.